Followed by perfect sunny 70 degree days.

 1/4 teaspoon red pepper flakes

-4 cups vegetable stock (homemade if you’re feeling ambitious)
+4 cups vegetable or chicken stock (homemade if you’re feeling ambitious)

 1 cup barley